Yoctol/bottender/docs/the-basics-session.md

 ### Setting the Session Expiration Time

+You can specify an explicit session expiration time to reset the state.
+It makes a bot more human-like by forgetting (re-initializing) the state after the conversation has been inactive for a while.

-By default, the sessions stored by Bottender never expire.
+By default, Bottender never expires the stored sessions.
 To set explicit session expiration time, add the `session.expiresIn` setting in your `bottender.config.js` file:

 ```js
 // bottender.config.js